 If the OSU-CHS Department of Public Safety confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the OSU-CHS community, the OSU-CHS Department of Public Safety and/or Tulsa Police Department will utilize some or all of the systems described under the Timely Warning Policy (located at TIMELY WARNING POLICY) to communicate the threat to the Center for Health Sciences community or appropriate segment of the community if the threat is limited to a particular building or segment of the population.
-The Center for Health Sciences Department of Public Safety without delay - and taking into account the safety of the community - determines the content of the notification and initiates the notification system unless issuing a notification will, in the judgment of the responsible authorities (including but not limited to: OSU-CHS Department of Public of Safety, Tulsa Police Department, Tulsa Fire Department, and/or the Emergency Medical Services Authority [EMSA],compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+The OSU-CHS Department of Public Safety without delay and with consideration of the safety of the community determines the content of the notification and initiates the notification system unless issuing a notification will, in the judgment of the responsible authorities (including but not limited to: OSU-CHS Department of Public of Safety, Tulsa Police Department, Tulsa Fire Department, and/or the Emergency Medical Services Authority [EMSA], Cherokee Marshals, Tahlequah PD, Tahlequah FD and the CNEMS Health Systems) compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.